ucdavis/cru-computing/collections/_peaks/new-features-change-log.markdown

 ## July 29, 2019
 * Added 2 new dropdown fields to Equipment.
 Protection Level and Availability Level.
 * These are visible when the equipment type is one of the following: 'Computer', 'Desktop', 'Laptop', 'Server', 'Cellphone', 'Device'
+* Existing data that matches these types have been set to the minimal values (P1 and A1).
+You should review these and edit them as necessary.
 * These two new fields are also on the CSV equipment import and are required for the types listed above.
 * Protection Level:
   * P1